gokulkrishh/how-it-works/src/pages/javascript/custom-spread-operator/index.md

 <p>First we will see its pros and cons and how it works then we will implement it.</p>

-Let us start with cons.
+Let us start with the cons.

 #### Cons: